 The open circuit and short circuit test are performed for determining the parameter of the transformer like their efficiency, voltage regulation, circuit constant etc. These tests are performed without the actual loading and because of this reason the very less power is required for the test.
-The open circuit and the short circuit test gives the very accurate result as compared to the full load test.
+The open circuit and the short circuit test gives a very accurate result as compared to the full load test.

 - Open Circuit Test